I. NOMINEE BANK ACCOUNTS

 When Mr. Edwards administered an employer’s self-insured health insurance plan, he also allegedly delayed or wrongfully denied medical benefits the employees were entitled to.
 Mr. Edwards indictment additionally alleged that he had filed a false joint Income tax return for 1999, by underreporting taxable income.
 In 2000, Mr. Edwards had supposedly underreported income in a false joint tax return and paid just $724 in taxes.
 He was similarly accused of failing to file any tax return for the year 2001.

-As the Court’s June 26, 2006 Judgment demonstrates, Mr. Edwards ultimately pleaded guilty to four of the twenty-one counts mentioned by his indictment: two counts of mail fraud; one count of theft from a health care benefit program; and one count of tax fraud.
-Pursuant to his plea agreement, Mr. Edwards was sentenced to serve 150 months in prison and ordered to pay fines, make restitution, etc. As Mr. Edwards’ motion executed on August 13, 2007 however indicates, he seeks to vacate his guilty plea / sentence pursuant to 28 U.S.C. § 2255 by alleging ineffective assistance of counsel among other things.
+As the Court’s June 26, 2006 Judgment demonstrated, Mr. Edwards ultimately pleaded guilty to four of the twenty-one counts mentioned by his indictment: two counts of mail fraud; one count of theft from a health care benefit program; and one count of tax fraud.
+Pursuant to his plea agreement, Mr. Edwards was sentenced to serve 150 months in prison and ordered to pay fines, make restitution, etc.